 Locations: Las Cruces (NM)

 New Mexico State University's main campus is located in Las Cruces, and the institution has four additional branch campuses.
 The school offers a fully online Bachelor of Science in Family and Child Sciences.
 Students learn how social and economic factors affect the family and gain an in-depth understanding of communication, growth, family dynamics, parenting strategies, and more.
+Required coursework includes general education studies and major-specific classes such as Family Dynamics, Family Ethnicities and Subcultures, Interpersonal Skills in Intimate Relationships, and Research Methods in Family and Consumer Sciences.
 Students should plan to spend 7 to 10 hours per week on coursework.
-A total of 120 credits are required for the degree, and it can be completed in four to six years.
-Material is delivered via the Canvas online learning management system.
+A total of 120 credits are required for the degree, which can be completed in four to six years.
+Material is delivered via the Canvas online learning management system and is accessible 24/7.
+Through Canvas, students can watch video lectures, submit assignments, and communicate with instructors and fellow classmates.
+Technical support, tutoring services, undergraduate research programs, and accessibility resources are all available to distance learners at NMSU.
+To become a student, applicants must have a high school GPA of at least 2.75 and/or a minimum ACT score of 21 or an SAT score of 1060.
+Prospective students can complete an application online and must submit their transcripts and test scores.

 #6 West Virginia University